-"Deferred Dismantling" or "Safe Enclosure", after removal of spent fuel and some peripheral items of equipment, the facility is kept in a state of safe enclosure, for a period of 30 to 100 years before dismantling.
+"Deferred Dismantling" or "Safe Enclosure", after removal of spent fuel and some peripheral items of equipment, the facility is then kept in a state of safe enclosure, for a period of 30 to 100 years before dismantling.
 This involves the need for a control of the facility throughout the "safe enclosure" period to ensure the necessary level of safety.
 Nevertheless, the part of the plant which will be maintained under control (for decay of radionuclides) can vary greatly, e.g. from only the reactor pressure vessel and primary loop (for Light Water Reactors,) up to the entire area described as "controlled" for radiological protection purposes.

 "Entombment" is a strategy for encapsulating the facility on site and keeping it isolated until the radionuclides have decayed to levels that allow the site to be released from nuclear regulatory control.
+It is similar in principle to near-surface disposal and requires a similar level of control for a similar period of time.